 - Shop – and plan meals, as much as possible – around what’s in season, what’s local, and/or what’s on sale.
 (There’s often a lot of overlap among these categories.)
 Browse the store’s sale flyer when you get to the store.
 Stock up on things you use regularly when they’re on sale, and you’ll never have to pay full-price for them again.

-- Take your inspiration for that night’s dinner from what’s on the clearance pile. where things are often up to 75% off.
+- Get dinner inspo from the clearance pile, where pricier items like meats are often up to 75% off.

-- Sign up for your store’s discount card, if you haven’t already.
+- Sign up for your store’s discount card.
 If they have a pharmacy, you can often get additional cash off grocery bills by filling your prescriptions at the store pharmacy.

-- And finally, if you don’t know how to stack coupons, this is a skill to master.
+- And finally, learn how to stack coupons.
 In our area, we can usually only use one manufacturer’s coupon per item, but many of our local stores will double manufacturer’s coupons up to a certain amount.
 And you can stack manufacturer’s coupons with store coupons, meaning you can sometimes end up getting items for free (or for pennies)!

 There are so many ways you can keep your kids clothed, entertained, and equipped without paying full price!
 Which you prefer is up to you, and depends in part on where you live.

-- If you’re in a more densely-populated area, you probably have tons of options to score stuff secondhand from neighbors: Craigslist, Freecycle, Amazon Marketplace, Facebook Marketplace and local online Facebook yard sale/virtual yard sale groups, tag sales, community bulletin boards/listservs, and “for sale” ad spaces at work.
+- If you’re in a more densely-populated area, you probably have tons of options to score stuff secondhand from neighbors.
+Craigslist, Freecycle, Amazon Marketplace, Facebook Marketplace, and local online Facebook yard sale/virtual yard sale groups are all easy ways to save money on kids’ necessities.
+So are tag sales, community bulletin boards/listservs, and “for sale” ad spaces at work.